junxit/us-congress-bills-109/metadata.md

 - 2006-05-09 — Mr. Buyer moved to suspend the rules and pass the bill.
 - 2006-05-09 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 407 - 0 (Roll no. 130). (text: CR H2208)
 - 2006-05-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 407 - 0 (Roll no. 130).(text: CR H2208)
+- 2006-05-10 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.
+- 2006-05-26 — Message on Senate action sent to the House.
+- 2006-05-26 — Passed Senate without amendment by Unanimous Consent.
+- 2006-05-26 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2006-05-26 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent. (consideration: CR S5394)
+- 2006-05-26 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent.(consideration: CR S5394)
+- 2006-06-08 — Presented to President.
+- 2006-06-08 — Presented to President.
+- 2006-06-15 — Became Public Law No: 109-231.
+- 2006-06-15 — Became Public Law No: 109-231.
+- 2006-06-15 — Signed by President.
+- 2006-06-15 — Signed by President.